Home > Academics > Undergraduate > Undergrad Research Opportunities

 Undergraduate Research Opportunity Program (UROP)

 The Undergraduate Research Opportunity Program (UROP) creates research partnerships between first and second year U-M students and faculty.
 All schools and colleges at the University of Michigan are active participants in UROP, which provides a wealth of interesting research topics for program participants.
-There are two different ways to engage in UROP research: either throughout the course of an academic year or through a 10-week summer research project.
-For more information about these research opportunities, contact [email protected].
+There are two different ways to engage in UROP research: either throughout the course of an academic year or through a 10-week summer research project, and with those areas there are multiple programs.

 Tips for getting involved in research